At Opentrons, we began making robots for biologists so they can conduct their research faster and more reproducibly.

 [Researchers] intimidated by building instruments from scratch can take a middle-ground approach and modify existing hardware.
 Greenwald, for instance, tweaked the OT-One, a robotic pipetting system made by Opentrons in New York City, to automate reagent addition and sample imaging in cell-signalling studies.

 An article from researchers at the Novo Nordisk Foundation Center for Biosustainability in Denmark describing ways to alleviate the problems of reproducibility in synthetic biology - and citing Opentrons as a key part of building that future.
 Here’s an excerpt:

 A recent Kickstarter campaign from Opentrons has aimed to address both the demand for a low cost and flexible liquid handler.
 The resulting OT-One robot has proved popular in both academia and industry, enabling Opentrons to establish itself in the field of lab automation.

-PREPRINT: Rapid Production and Recovery of Cell Spheroids by Automated Droplet Microfluidics
+PAPER: Rapid Production and Recovery of Cell Spheroids by Automated Droplet Microfluidics

 A preprint from researchers at Sweden's SciLifeLab describing ways to streamline loading of microfluidics using an Opentrons liquid handling robot.
 Here’s an excerpt:

 As a continuous phase a hydrofluoroether (HFE, 3M™ Novec™ 7500 Engineered Fluid) with 1% PEG-PFPE amphiphilic block copolymer surfactant (Ran Biotechnologies) was used.
 1ml of HFE with 1% of the surfactant was added to the continuous phase reservoir with the aid of a pipetting robot (Opentrons OT-One-S Hood).
 This primes the micro-channels, limiting to the minimum the amount of air trapped inside the network of microfluidic channels.